wenzeslaus/gis714-2020-tangible-landscape/README.md

 ### Create a pull request

+Once you have your new files ready, you can do all the Git related steps (you could do them as your are working, too).
 We will use command line here, but you can use any Git desktop tool including GitHub Desktop.

 Create a new branch for your chaneges and switch to it (here, we will call it `add-awesome-activity`):